 A public safety event that warrants an immediate notification to the outdoor public, such as an industrial accident, nuclear plant disaster or an act of terrorism or warfare

-Severe winds of 70 mph or more
+Severe winds of 70 miles per hour or more

 Tornado warning issued by the National Weather Service

-Canton's outdoor warning siren system is tested on the first Saturday of the month at 1 p.m., with a one-minute steady tone.
+Canton's outdoor warning siren system is tested on the first Saturday of the month at 1 p.m., with a three-minute steady tone.
 (Sirens are not tested during the months of December, January or February.)